MagVerse/MagVerse/README.md

 # MagVerse
-Read Magazines Right From Your Browser
+Read Magazines right From Your browser